razeware/emitron-iOS/README.md

 __emitron__ is the code name for the raywenderlich.com app.
 This repo contains the code for the iOS version of the app.

+## Contributing

+To contribute a __feature__ or __idea__ to emitron, create an issue explaining your idea.

+If you find a __bug__, please create an issue.

+If you find a __security vulnerability__, please contact engineering@razeware.com as soon as possible.
+See [SECURITY.md](SECURITY.md) for further details.

+There is more info about contributing in [CONTRIBUITNG.md](CONTRIBUTING.md).

 ## Development

+__emitron__ runs on iOS 13.3 and greater.
+It uses SwiftUI and Combine extensively.
+Since these concepts were very new at the time of creation, there are plenty of places that can benefit from some refactoring.

+Currently, only raywenderlich.com subscribers can use emitron.
+Non-subscribers will be shown a "no access" page on login.
+Subscribers have access to streaming videos, and a subset of subscribers is allowed to download videos for offline playback.

 ### Secrets Management